 (Read all of Scrolls 1-2 here: http://freelocke.jwashburn.com )

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, J Travis WashburnWrite a Review